-Some people are afraid to file assault charges on their assailants for fear of retribution.
+When an assault happens, some people are afraid to file charges on their assailants for fear of retribution.
 However, when filing assault charges, people may also seek to obtain orders of protection from the court as well, which are, essentially, restraining orders that if violated will result in the arrest of the assailant.
 Such orders require that the assailant not come within so many feet of the victim or any location where the victim is believed to be.

 Pressing assault charges might sometimes be necessary for some people to put incidents behind them and receive a sense of closure.
 However, they should ensure that they follow the appropriate procedures to do so to ensure their safety and the successful convictions of their assailants.